filgaia/bitbucket-push-request/Readme.md

 - `full` - push, pull-request and slack notification
 - `pull-request` - create a pull request
 - `forks` - show the forks for the repository
-- `slack` - Send a message to slack hook
+- `slack` - send a message to slack hook
+- `tag` - create a tag in remote
 - `version-update` - Update the version in the *package.json*

 ## Examples of use